Leonvin/RepData_PeerAssessment1/PA1_template.md

                                  a_m_data2_weekend$interval, mean)
 ```

-2. **Making a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)**
+**2. Making a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)**

 ```r